How to Apply for Federal and State Financial Aid

-To apply for financial aid, follow the steps below.
+Applying for financial aid can seem overwhelming, but our Financial Aid Office is here to help you navigate the process.
 There is also an online tutorial you might find useful.

 If you do not already have a Federal Student Aid ID (FSA ID), apply for one here.
 This will be your electronic signature for your Free Application for Federal Student Aid (FAFSA) and student loans.
-It will also allow you to check the status of your FAFSA and make any necessary changes electronically.
 If a parent is required to provide information on the FAFSA, then your parent(s) should also apply for an FSA ID.

-When you apply for an FSA ID you will be given the opportunity to create your password, enabling you to immediately sign your application with your credential.
-If you experience difficulty with establishing your FSA ID, you may call the Federal Aid Help Center at 800-557-7394 for assistance.
+If you experience difficulty with establishing your FSA ID, you may call the Federal Aid Help Center at 1-800-557-7394 for assistance.

-If you do not sign electronically with your FSA ID, print out the signature page, sign (parent signature if needed), and mail.
+If you do not sign electronically with your FSA ID, print out the signature page, sign (parent signature if needed), and mail the signatures to MVCC.
+Make sure you click "submit without signatures".
 Your application cannot be processed by the Department of Education until the signature is obtained (either electronically or through the mail).
 If the signature page is mailed, it will delay the processing time.

 When you have completed the application, please review it carefully and make any changes if needed.
 When you are ready, click “Submit my FAFSA Now” on the last page.
 Once you have submitted your application, you will be taken to a confirmation page that shows your confirmation number and the estimated family contribution (EFC).
 You should print a copy of this page for your records.